 Rudraksha beads contain 50.031 % carbon, 0.95% nitrogen, 17.897% hydrogen and 30.53% oxygen.
 The trunks of the Rudraksha trees are cylindrical in shape and its bark is greyish white in colour.
 The trunk of the tree has a rough texture.
 From a single Rudraksha tree Rudraksha beads of different mukhis are acquired at the same time.
 Rudraksha beads of higher Mukhis or faces are very rarely found, whereas the Five Mukhi Rudraksha is the most commonly found Rudraksha bead.
 These beads grow in seasonal pattern around mid- August to mid- October every year.

 How is Rudraksha acquired from a fruit?

-Once the Rudraksha tree matures it starts bearing small flowers which then become fruits which are green in colour.
-Once these fruits mature or ripe they become bluish purplish in colour.
-Once the Rudraksha fruit dries up, the purple colour of the fruit skin turns into blackish colour.
-The dried fruit then must be soaked in water for 12 – 15 hours in order to make the hard dried skin easy to remove.
-This is then scrubbed and the Rudraksha bead is thus acquired from inside this dried fruit.
+Once the Rudraksha tree matures it starts bearing small flowers, these flowers after a period of time become fruits which are green in colour.
+Once these fruits mature or ripe they turn in to bluish purplish colour which looks like blueberries.
+After a certain period, the Rudraksha fruit starts drying up, the purple colour of the fruit skin starts turning into blackish colour.
+Once the entire Rudraksha fruit turns hard and blackish in colour, it should be collected and then this fruit must be soaked in water for 12 – 15 hours in order to make the hard dried skin soft.
+Once the dry outer skin of the Rudraksha gets soft, it should be pealed and scrubbed, this is how the Rudraksha is acquired from inside this dried fruit.

 - Helps to fight against diseases and improves overall health